This EWS1 Fact Sheet gives you all you need to know about EWS1 Surveys and Inspections of External Cladding

-The assessment must be conducted by a qualified and competent professional, such as a Chartered Construction Professional as defined on the RICS guidance.
+The assessment must be conducted by a qualified and competent professional.
+This should be a Chartered Construction Professional as defined on the RICS guidance.

-A single assessment is needed per building and once the EWS1 form has been completed it will be valid for five years, subject to significant use changes or any refurbishments.
+A single assessment is needed per building.
+Once an EWS1 form has been completed it will be valid for five years.
+This is subject to significant use changes or any refurbishments.

 Which buildings does the EWS1 Form apply to?

 The EWS1 form applies to individual residential buildings over 18 metres tall, or buildings where there are specific concerns over fire safety.